bobbylight/AutoComplete/distfiles/readme.txt

   demonstrates a code editor with completion support for the C Standard library, and demos the parameter assistance feature.

+* Compiling

+  If you wish to compile AutoComplete from source, the easiest way to do so is via the included Ant build script.
+The default target builds the jar.

+  This project depends on its sister RSyntaxTextArea project.
+It is recommended that you check the two projects out side by side.
+Then, to build:

+     cd RSyntaxTextArea
+     ant
+     cd ../AutoComplete
+     ant

 * License

   AutoComplete is licensed under a modified BSD liense.
 Please see the